conjurer-rich/fast-flow-flywheel/pages/index.md

 ---
 permalink: /
 layout: splash
-title: "From Friction to Flow, One Step at a Time"
+title: "Accelerate your organization’s **flow of value**"
 description: Connect strategic intent with adaptive execution using the Fast Flow Flywheel, a two-loop system that bridges strategy and structure for faster flow of value.
 excerpt: >
-  The Fast Flow Flywheel gives you a simple, repeatable way to adapt how your teams work —without waiting for the next reorg.
+  A simple, repeatable way to adapt how your teams work
+  —without waiting for the next reorg.

 header: